abhiverse01/the-coders-handbook/Emotional-Intelligence-In-Coding/EIIC.md

 **Definition and Relevance:**
 Emotional intelligence encompasses five core components:

-1. **Self-Awareness:** The cornerstone of EI, self-awareness involves recognizing one's emotions and understanding how they influence thoughts and behavior.
+1. **Self-Awareness:** The cornerstone of EI, self-awareness involves recognizing one's emotions and understanding how they influence thoughts and behaviour.
 This can be illustrated by the **Self-Awareness Equation**:

    `Self-Awareness = Recognition of Emotions / Judgment of Emotions`